awsdocs/nice-dcv-user-guide/doc_source/managing-sessions-session-collaboration.md

 By default, the only user that can connect to a DCV session is the owner of that session\.

-For users to collaborate on the same session, the active permissions applied to the session need to be updated to include the `unsupervised-access` parameter\.
+For users to collaborate on the same session, the active permissions applied to the session need to be updated to include the `display` parameter\.
 For more information on editing the permissions file, see [ Configuring NICE DCV authorization](https://docs.aws.amazon.com/dcv/latest/adminguide/security-authorization.html)\.

 **Note**
 Administrator privileges are required to edit the permissions file\.